The Dwarika's Hotel, Kathmandu

 • The Courtyard al fresco dining at The Dwarika's

 The courtyards at The Dwarika’s have always been more than architecture — they are the open rooms of the house.
-Here, meals from Toran and Mako's are served in the air between brick and sky: breakfasts that begin with the first temple bells, lunches shaded by carved façades, dinners that gather softly under the lamps.
+Here, meals from Toran and Mako's are served in the air between wooden master pieces and sky: breakfasts that begin with the first temple bells, lunches shaded by carved façades, dinners that gather softly under the lamps.

 Our cuisine begins not in the kitchen but in the fields, gathering the day's ingredients by hand.